Modular affine Hecke category and regular centralizer: Flat modules in categories

 Let again $k$ be a commutative ring, $\sfA$ a $k$-linear abelian category, and $R$ a $k$-algebra.
 We will assume in addition that $R$ is right noetherian.
 We will say that an object $X \in \Mod(R,\mathsf{A})$ is $R$-flat (or simply flat if $R$ is clear from the context) if the functor

 is exact, i.e.~if for any injection $M_1 \hookrightarrow M_2$ of finitely generated $R$-modules the induced morphism $M_1 \otimes_R X \to M_2 \otimes_R X$ is injective.

-\begin{rmk} In view of~\cite[\href{https://stacks.math.columbia.edu/tag/00HD}{Tag 00HD}]{stacks-project}, this definition is equivalent to the usual definition of flatness for $R$-modules in case $R$ is commutative\footnote{This assumption is probably not necessary, but we were not able to find an appropriate reference where this condition is omitted.} and $\sfA$ is the category of $k$-modules (see Remark~\ref{rmk:flatness-def}\eqref{it:flatness-def}). \end{rmk}
+\begin{rmk} In view of the standard characterization of flatness in terms of morphisms between finitely generated modules (see e.g.~\cite[\href{https://stacks.math.columbia.edu/tag/00HD}{Tag 00HD}]{stacks-project} in the commutative case), this definition is equivalent to the usual definition of flatness for $R$-modules in case $\sfA$ is the category of $k$-modules (see Remark~\ref{rmk:flatness-def}\eqref{it:flatness-def}). \end{rmk}

 The next lemma states that this notion satisfies the usual properties of flat modules.

 \begin{lem} \phantomsection \begin{enumerate} \item Consider a short exact sequence

 in $\Mod(R,\mathsf{A})$.
 If $X_3$ is $R$-flat, then for any $M$ in $\Mofr(R)$ the induced sequence